brianloveswords/streamsql/README.md

 #### <code>options.relationships</code>

-<strong>NOTE: This is still experimental. `hasOne` relationships are working great, but you can only have one `hasMany` relationship at the moment.</strong>

-You can define relationships on the data coming out of the stream.
-This will translate to `JOIN`s at the SQL layer, so you can (potentially) see some performance gains versus populating manually.
+You can define relationships on the data coming out of the stream. `hasOne` relationships will translate to `JOIN`s at the SQL layer, and `hasMany` will perform an additional query.

 `options.relationships` is an object, keyed by property.
 The property name will be used when attaching the foreign rows to the main row.
-This will also be used as the source of the foreign key relationship unless a `from` property is defined.

-* `table`: the name of the foreign table.
-This should be a string that can be used with `db.table()` to look up the table cache.
 * `type`: Either `"hasOne"` or `"hasMany"`.
-* `foreign`: The foreign column to match against.
+* `foreign`: Definition for the right side of the join.
-* `from`: If the key name doesn't correspond to a local column, `from` should be used to specify it.
-Optional
+  * `table`: The name of the table.
+This should be the name you used to register the table with `db.table`.
+  * `as`: How to alias the table when performing the join.
+This is mostly useful when doing a self-join on a table so you don't get an ambiguity error.
+Defaults to the name of the table.
+  * `key`: The foreign key to use.
+* `local`: Definition for the left side of the join.
+If you're just joining on a key normally found in the current table, this can be a string.
+If you are doing a cascading join (i.e., joining against a field acquired from a different join) you can use an object here:
+  * `table`: The name of the table. **Important** if you aliased the table with `as`, use the alias here.
+  * `key`: Key to use
 * `optional`: Whether or not the relationship is optional (INNER vs LEFT join).
 Defaults to `false`.

-* `pivot`: This is sometimes necessary as a hint to help properly aggregate "hasMany" relationships.
-Foreign rows will be stored as an array on the current main row until `pivot` column on the main row changes.
-At that point the foreign rows will start aggregating against the new main row.
+The results of the fulfilled relationship will be attached to the main row by their key in the `relationships` object.
+All foreign items will have their methods as you defined them when setting up the table with `db.table`.

 ##### Example